jibanezg/imbdMock/README.md

 # imbdMock

-Small project app create to mock a piece of functionality similar to imbd
+Small project app created to mock a piece of functionality similar to imbd